 A telescope collects light over a larger area, which evens out rapid changes and diminishes scintillation.
 Instead, differences in refraction along different paths of light through the atmosphere smear the image and point sources are seen in telescopes as vibrating speckles.
-This ment.
-Astronomical photography was introduced at the end of the 19th century, and during the last few decades many kinds of electronic detectors have been adopted for the study of electromagnetic radiation from space.
-The electromagnetic spectrum from the shortest gamma rays to long radio waves can now be used for astronomical observations.

-phenomenon is called seeing, and the size of the seeing disc may vary from less than an arc second to several tens of arc seconds.
+This phenomenon is called seeing, and the size of the seeing disc may vary from less than an arc second to several tens of arc seconds.
 If the size of the seeing disc is small, we speak of good seeing.
 Seeing and scintillation both tend to blot out small details when one looks through a telescope, for example, at a planet.